Data Sources and Sinks

 When your data is already loaded into data table, you can use the

-or HiveMetastoreDataSource
+UnityCatalogDataSource or HiveMetastoreDataSource models instead

 import laktory as lk